foyer-rs/foyer/README.md

 Contributions for *foyer* are warmly welcomed! 🥰

-Don't forget to pass `make check` and `make test` locally before submitting a PR. 🚀
+Don't forget to pass `make fast` (which means fast check & test) locally before submitting a PR. 🚀

+If you want to run a broader range of checks locally, rur `make full`. 🙌